 - International Baccalaureate and University of the People employees and their immediate families including spouse, parents, children, siblings and their respective spouses, are not eligible to apply.

-- By submitting a scholarship application, you give consent for the IB to contact you about the scholarship application.
+- By submitting a scholarship application, you consent to be contacted by the IB about the scholarship application.

-- Applicants must agree to the award terms and conditions prior to receiving any funding from the IB.
+- Applicants must agree to all award terms and conditions prior to receiving any funding from the IB.

 What you’ll need before starting your application

 - Account on Submittable with your name and email address